-For their forthcoming residency at the Gallery, De’Anne Crooks will explore Caribbean tales, more familiarly known as “old wives tales”, using them as a springboard for investigation into a wider conversation around the validity, comfort and history of these tales across different cultures.
+De’Anne Crooks residency explores Caribbean tales, more familiarly known as “old wives tales”, using them as a springboard for investigation into a wider conversation around the validity, comfort and history of these tales across different cultures.

 Exploring the origin, comfort, consequences, and the visual depiction of such tales, De’Anne will use this time in residence to consider the influence these tales have within different realities.
 In many cases, tales are shared by women which is an area of research De’Anne considers as crucial.